Globalyceum » 2017 » Globalyceum Unit Exam 2

 One method that schools use to politically socialize young people is

-B. Ask student to participate in mock elections
+A. Ask student to participate in mock elections

 C. Tell students who to vote for.

-D. Ask students to watch TV news
+D. Ask students to read newspapers.

 Question #13